Skip to main content

 Am I Eligible to File Chapter 13?

-If you have regular income sufficient to fund your repayment plan, your secured debts does not exceed $1,184,200.00, and your unsecured debts does not exceed $394,725.00, then you may file Chapter 13 bankruptcy.
+If you have regular income sufficient to fund your repayment plan, your secured debts do not exceed $ 1,395,875, and your unsecured debts do not exceed $ 465,275, then you may file Chapter 13 bankruptcy.

-To get started - To file a Chapter 13, you must take a credit counseling course (online) The course can be taken for as low as $10.00.
-The court filing fee is $310.00.
-This may be paid in installments.
+To get started – To file a Chapter 13, you must take a credit counseling course (online) The course can be taken for as low as $10.00.
+The court filing fee is $313.00.
 You must take a financial management course (online) after filing the bankruptcy.
 This course can be taken for as low as $10.00.
 You also must pay attorney fees.
 Our firm requires a small down payment with the remainder fee financed through the repayment plan.

 Plan Payments – When filing a Chapter 13, you are proposing to the court a repayment plan to get you caught up on mortgages, vehicle payments, and other non-dischargeable debts, thus the monthly plan payments vary with each case.
 Contact us for a free consultation.